 Scale your exchange globally in a compliant way

-Taras is a Web3-focused Virtual Legal Officer at Legal Nodes.
+Taras is a former Web3-focused Virtual Legal Officer at Legal Nodes.
 Since 2018, he has had various projects under his belt, ranging from M&A transactions and ICO management to handling matters concerning Ukrainian laws on virtual assets.
 Taras loves writing helpful guides on Web3 legal topics and draws his inspiration from doing sports and reading books (his passion is the history of the 20th century).